brayvid/elevator-simulator/README.md

 # Elevator Simulator

 An interactive, graphical elevator simulation built with Java using Swing.
-The simulation implements a target-based collective LOOK algorithm to schedule elevator sweeps, manage priority queues, and coordinate passenger boarding and alighting.
+The simulation implements a target-based collective LOOK algorithm to schedule elevator sweeps, manage priority queues, and coordinate passenger boarding.

 ## Directory Structure